timamus/manjaro-cinnamon-mini-install-apps/README.md

 ## How to do manual partitioning

 1) First, click on "New Partition Table" button and choose "GUID Partition Table (GPT)".
 Then choose Free Space and click button "Create".
 In window "Create a Partition" in field size enter 512 MiB, in field "File system" choose fat32, then in Field "Mount Point" choose "/boot" or "/boot/efi", then in field "Flags" choose "boot".
+Then click ok.
+2) Choose Free Space line.
+In window "Create a Partition" in field "Size" choose all space, in field "File system" choose ext4, then Choose "Encrypt" and enter your password, then in Field "Mount Point" choose "/", for field "Flags" no choose.
+Then click ok.
+3) Install boot loader on: Master Boot Record of SOME_DISK_NAME (/dev/sda)

 ## Changing the keyboard layout with hotkey